-Supercritical flow technology was used for a one step production of PtPd and PtPdFe nanoparticles supported on high surface area γ-Al2O3.
+Supercritical flow technology was used for the one step production of PtPd and PtPdFe nanoparticles supported on high surface area γ-Al2O3.
 Fe addition to PtPd nanoparticles enhanced the propene oxidation activity of the fresh catalysts.
-For instance, the turnover frequency of a catalyst with 0.12 wt.% Fe was 0.06 s−1 at 120 °C, three times higher than the analogous PtPd catalyst.
-Fe was also incorporated as a replacing element of PtPd precious metal content ((PtPd)x−yFey, x = 0.75 wt.% and y = 0–0.25 wt.%), and a relation between the activity for propene oxidation and the ratio of Fe to PtPd was found.
-The optimum ratio in terms of activity was for a (PtPd)0.65Fe0.10/γ-Al2O3 catalyst, allowing precious metal savings of 19% when comparing to a PtPd/γ-Al2O3 commercial reference catalyst.
-Additionally, the T50 (temperature of half conversion) for propene oxidation was lowered by 10 °C in fresh condition and 20 °C, after hydrothermal aging (750 °C/3h, 10% O2, 10% H2O).
-Synchrotron X-ray powder diffraction showed that Fe incorporation causes a contraction of the PtPd lattice, implying that PtPdFe alloy formation is responsible for the improved propene oxidation activity.
-Even after aging, the lattice remained contracted suggesting that the alloyed nanoparticles are stable to the harsh operating conditions of catalytic converters.
-The lattice contraction effect can be associated with the propene oxidation kinetics, leading to a weaker binding of oxygen on the PtPdFe nanoparticles surface, which can induce a higher surface reaction rate.
+For instance, the turnover frequency of a catalyst with 0.12 wt% Fe was 0.06 s−1 at 120 °C, three times higher than the analogous PtPd catalyst.
+Fe was also incorporated as a substitute element for the PtPd precious metal content ((PtPd)x−yFey, x = 0.75 wt% and y = 0–0.25 wt%), and a relationship between the activity for propene oxidation and the ratio of Fe to PtPd was found.
+The optimum ratio in terms of activity was found for the (PtPd)0.65Fe0.10/γ-Al2O3 catalyst, allowing precious metal savings of 19% when compared to the PtPd/γ-Al2O3 commercial reference catalyst.
+Additionally, the T50 (temperature of half conversion) for propene oxidation was lowered by 10 °C under fresh conditions and 20 °C, after hydrothermal aging (750 °C/3h, 10% O2, 10% H2O).
+Synchrotron X-ray powder diffraction showed that Fe incorporation causes contraction of the PtPd lattice, implying that the PtPdFe alloy formation is responsible for the improved propene oxidation activity.
+Even after aging, the lattice remained contracted suggesting that the alloyed nanoparticles are stable under the harsh operating conditions of catalytic converters.
+The lattice contraction effect can be associated with the propene oxidation kinetics, leading to a weaker binding of oxygen on the PtPdFe nanoparticle surface, which can induce a higher surface reaction rate.